 Mr. Ponticello obtained his Bachelors’ degree in History from Rutgers University, wherein he achieved membership in the Phi Alpha Theta national history honor society.
 Thereafter, he received his Juris Doctor degree from the University of San Diego, School of Law.
 Mr. Ponticello’s work on due process has been published as a lead Law Review article.
 “Over” Due Process: The saga of the NCAA, its members, and their representatives.
 20 Lincoln Law Review 43 (1991).

-Mr. Ponticello’s practice encompasses all aspects of civil and administrative law in the representation of employers and insurance carriers in various employment related litigation matters.
+Mr. Ponticello’s practice encompasses all aspects of civil and administrative law, primarily in the representation of employers and defendants in various employment related litigation matters.
 A true litigator in every sense, his experience includes the defense of matters in LHWCA, WCAB, OSHA, Jones Act, general maritime and civil defense cases, as well as state wide civil subrogation, in which millions of dollars have been recovered.

-For many years, Mr. Ponticello has been a speaker and presenter at educational conferences on litigation topics.
-He has been a California statewide speaker and instructor for various groups, including the Council on Education in Management, National Association of Subrogation Professionals, Insurance Education Association, RIMS, Association of Defense Counsel of Northern California and Nevada, and San Diego Insurance Adjusters Association, amongst other organizations, in addition to being a frequent leader of in-house employer educational seminars.
+For many years, Mr. Ponticello has been a state wide speaker, educator and presenter at educational conferences on litigation topics, including for the Council on Education in Management, National Association of Subrogation Professionals, Insurance Education Association, RIMS, Association of Defense Counsel of Northern California and Nevada, and San Diego Insurance Adjusters Association, amongst other organizations, in addition to being a frequent leader of in-house employer educational seminars.
 Mr. Ponticello has also published various works, including in the California State Bar California Lawyer’s Association Workers Compensation Quarterly, Volume 33.
 No.1(2020).